tera-arise/.github/CONTRIBUTING.md

 ## Technical Issues

-The [issue tracker](https://github.com/tera-arise/arise/issues) is where all *technical* (i.e. non-gameplay) bug reports and feature requests should be posted.
+The [issue tracker](https://github.com/tera-arise/arise/issues) is where all bug reports should be posted, as well as *technical* feature requests.

 ## Game Suggestions